Miinjiin/Data_Mining/Exercise 4/ECO395M-exercise-4.md

 ![](ECO395M-exercise-4_files/figure-markdown_strict/problem%203-1-1.png)![](ECO395M-exercise-4_files/figure-markdown_strict/problem%203-1-2.png)

+### Findings

 Below is a table that shows the top ten rules with the highest confidence.
 Confidence shows the probability of having item(s) on the RHS given those on the LHS are purchased.
-You can see that out of the top ten rules, the most frequent RHS items are milk and other vegetables.
-However, this does not reveal much about association.
-Take `{canned fish,hygiene articles} -> {whole milk}` as an example.
+You can see that out of the top ten rules, the most frequent RHS items are `whole milk` and `other vegetables`.
+However, the association rules here are not very interesting nor revealing.
+Take
+`{canned fish,hygiene articles} -> {whole milk}` as an example.
 Intuitively, buying canned fish and hygiene articles doesn’t seem to have anything to do with buying whole milk.
-However, this this is still at thoe top of the list simply because whole milk gets bought the most frequently when people go grocery shopping, regardless of what other items they purchase.
-To see more relevant association rules, let’s look at a list with the highest lift.
+However, this this is still at the top of the list simply because whole milk gets bought the most frequently when people go grocery shopping, regardless of what other items they purchase.
+To see more relevant and revealing association rules, let’s look at a list with the highest lift.

 <table>
 <caption>